forestgrape/coronavirus/index.md

 ### symptoms
 [in work]
 * Only a slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
 An increase as low as one degree indicates an infection.

+### tropism
+How a virus infection behaves is dependent on the interplay of the virus tropism, host factors and environmental factors.
+* Host factors
+    - cells suscecpible to infection
+    - immune reactions both on body (e.g. fever or circulating antibodies), tissue (e.g. local inflammation) and cell level (intra cellular processes).
+* Virus tropism

 <p id="monitor-and-control">-----</p>